 If you have a full kitchen in your office, you can also host an employee cooking series.
 Every Friday for one quarter, five employees get to cook a dish of their choosing.
 This gives them a chance to share cultural foods and dishes they grew up with, while bringing everyone closer together and allowing employees to learn more about one another.

 Pulling your team together to complete a community outreach event has many long-lasting benefits.
-Boosting self-esteem and creating a larger sense of community are only a few of them, making it a valuable team building event to try.
+Boosting self-esteem and creating a larger sense of community are only two of them, making it a valuable team building event to try.

-To find a project that works for your team, look for a local community organization that typically organizes such events or connect with a church in your community to find a project that could use your help.
+To find a project that works for your team, look for a local community organisation that typically organises such events or connect with a church in your community to find a project that could use your help.
 Or checkout websites that regularly connect people and groups with volunteer events.

 According to the New York Post, Escape Rooms have become one of the hottest new business ventures around.
-The rooms are designed for ten to twelve people and each on ehas a unique storyline.
+The rooms are designed for groups of varied sizes and each one has a unique story line.
 The goal: to figure out the clues to get out of the room faster than the other teams.

 It’s a great team-building event because all participants have to work together to find the clues, solving puzzles and riddles and playing games.